kopfi/jqcdm/README.md

 * [jssc](https://code.google.com/p/java-simple-serial-connector/), Version 2.8.0, GNU LGPL
 * [Apache log4j](http://logging.apache.org/log4j/), Version 2.1, Apache License 2.0

-The log4j Framework is used, because of personal feelings.
-But the framework isn't that big.
-If anyone doesn't like the log4j Framework it should be doable to remove every reference in a reasonable amount of time.
+The log4j Framework is used, as logging framwork.
+Because the jqcdm lib isn't big, if anyone doesn't like the log4j Framework it should be doable to remove every reference in a reasonable amount of time.
 The above list may not be correct at all times.
 Have a look at the `ivy.xml` file to be sure.